Suddhaswatta/Todo-Single-Observable/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
 ## Code Setup

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install` for a installing the depencies from package.json.
+Then run npm ci command to install dependencies from package.lock.json .

 ## Development server